Newborn baby found near North Tampa street corner

-An newborn baby was found on a North Tampa corner on Thursday, Hillsborough County deputies said.
+TAMPA, Fla. -- An newborn baby was found Thursday on a North Tampa street corner, Hillsborough County deputies said.

 The male infant was found about 5:30 p.m. near the corner of 18th Street and 143rd Avenue.
-The child was sent to Florida Hospital where he is in stable conditions.
+The child was sent to Florida Hospital, where he is in critical but stable condition.

-Deputies are asking for the public's help to identify the child or the parents.
-They believe the mother might need medical care.
+Authorities located the mother and identified her, but that information has not been publicly released.

-Deputies believe the baby was born within 12-18 hours before it was found.
-It was wearing no clothes and was found clutching a towel.
+Deputies believe the baby was born within 12-18 hours before he was found.
+He was wearing no clothes and was found clutching a towel.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the 10 News app now.